-Let me tell you where this recipe idea came from.
-A few weeks ago, I did some informal Insta research and asked all of you what your favorite candy is.
-It’s no surprise that Reese’s (and really, the chocolate and peanut butter combination in all forms) reigned supreme.
+Back in the early days of my blogging career, I did some informal Insta research and asked all of my followers what their favorite kind of candy was.
+It came as no surprise to me that Reese’s (and really, the chocolate and peanut butter combination in all forms) reigned supreme.

-Around the same time, my friend Stef ‘grammed a picture of her Reese’s pumpkin, and people were all kinds of confused about what exactly it was.
+Around the same time, a friend of mine posted a picture of her Reese’s pumpkin, and people were all kinds of confused about what exactly it was.

 A lot of people were thinking it was a pumpkin flavored peanut butter cup (I mean, are the Santas and Trees confusing to people??), and it got me thinking this was a flavor combination I had to try.

 I was a little hesitant, so I waited until Matt and one of my brothers-in-law were both here so I had some taste testers.
 Matt is a self-proclaimed pumpkin hater (but a peanut butter and chocolate crazy person) and my BIL is the opposite (at least when it comes to pumpkin).